Surabhi-1996/movie_review1/README.md

-# movie_review1
+# Movie Review using Text Classification Method

-Movie review using text classification
+## In this project we will predict the labels(positive or negative label) for movie review dataset.